informalsystems/hermes/relayer-framework-guide/docs/context-generic-programming/14-multi-contexts.md

 We now look at the problem of having multiple context implementations, as well as how to deduplicate them.
-For this we will focus on just the implementation for `QueryPersonContext` that is being used by `SimpleGreeter`.
+For this we will focus on just the implementation for `PersonQuerier` that is being used by `SimpleGreeter`.

 The requirement for querying a person details can be implemented in many ways, such as using a key-value store (KV store) or an SQL database.